tudat-team/tudat-developer-docs/news/software_development.rst

 **Added:**

 * :ref:`Developer Environment`: Content on getting tudat-bundle, its purpose and the environment structure as well as build configurations.
+* :ref:`Developer Environment`: Linked the discussion on M1 processor issues

 **Changed:**